twistlock/docs/api/descriptions/policies/firewall_app-embedded_put.md

-Updates the runtime policy for an embedded defender application's firewall.
+Updates the WAAS policy for web apps protected by App-Embedded Defender.
 All rules in the policy are updated in a single shot.

 To invoke this endpoint in the Console UI: